x-heep/x-heep/docs/source/Peripherals/Serial_Link.md

 - **FIFO mode** (default): Incoming data is stored in a memory-mapped FIFO, which the CPU reads via polling or DMA.
-- **Direct write mode**: Incoming AXI transactions are routed through `axi_to_mem` directly into X-HEEP's memory space, bypassing the FIFO entirely.
+- **Direct write mode**: Incoming bus transactions are routed directly into the receiving X-HEEP's memory space, bypassing the FIFO entirely.

 ## Features